Fully integrated solutions for materials characterisation

 Researchers interested in measuring spin materials can opt for an additional cryostat insert with opposite helicity THz emitter and detector to expand the instrument's capabilities.

 Lake Shore's fully integrated vibrating sample magnetometers (VSM) are used to characterise the DC magnetic properties of materials as a function of magnetic field, temperature, and time.
-Available in three different variable gap electromagnet configurations providing fields up to 3.1 T, Lake Shore VSM systems are the most sensitive electromagnet-based VSMs commercially available and feature the broadest temperature range capability - 4.2 K to 1,273 K (-269 °C to 1000 °C).
+Two model ranges are available, offering fields up to 3.42 T, Lake Shore VSM systems are the most sensitive electromagnet-based VSMs commercially available and feature the broadest temperature range capability - 4.2 K to 1,273 K (-269 °C to 1000 °C).
 These systems measure a wide range of sample types, making them ideal tools for the most demanding materials research applications and quality control of magnetic materials.

 An assortment of options, including low temperature cryostats, a high temperature oven, a single stage variable temperature assembly, vector coils, autorotation, an MR probe, and a Helmholtz coil expand the functionality of Lake Shore VSM systems.

-Lake Shore's 7400 series Vibrating Sample Magnetometer (VSM) is the most sensitive VSM available today.
-This VSM features a noise floor of 1 x 10-7 emu at 10 seconds per point sampling, 4 x 10-7 emu at 1 second per point and 7.5 x 10-7 emu at 0.1 seconds per point.
-In addition to providing the lowest noise floor, this VSM's patented technology leads to a stability of 0.05% per day which surpasses the stability of any other commercial VSM.
+Lake Shore's 7400 series Vibrating Sample Magnetometer (VSM) features a noise floor of 1 x 10-7 emu at 10 seconds per point sampling, 4 x 10-7 emu at 1 second per point and 7.5 x 10-7 emu at 0.1 seconds per point.
+It also offers a stability of 0.05% per day, which surpasses the stability of many other commercial VSMs.

 Lake Shore's Vibrating Sample Magnetometer systems can measure all types of magnetic materials in bulk, powder, thin film, single crystal, and liquid form.
 In addition to measuring hysteresis M(H) loops, torque curves, and temperature dependent magnetic properties, isothermal and DC demagnetisation remanence curves may be recorded under full software automation.